AIDEN: Design and Pilot Study of an AI Assistant for the Visually Impaired: Methodology

 To assess user experience and acceptance, a questionnaire was administered consisting of the following items:

-\begin{enumerate}[label=Q\arabic*:] \item I found the system sufficiently intuitive for practical use. \item I believe the system supports autonomous usage by the user. \item I believe visually impaired users will find the assistance system enjoyable to use. \item I found the proposed system to be highly motivating for users. \item I believe conducting meetings using this system is beneficial. \item I consider the system for visualizing remote participants in a classroom to be a valuable communication resource. \item I found the person visualization system to be an effective communication resource from the remote user's perspective. \item I found the prototype to be well-conceived. \item I believe the system's design is appealing to the user. \item I believe the system's features are attractive to prospective clients. \item The prototype's features are straightforward and comprehensible enough for widespread implementation. \item The proposal adequately addresses the need for a support system in hybrid teaching sessions. \item I would be interested in utilizing the system in a real-world scenario and implementing it in practice. \item I would like to incorporate the final version of the system into the corporate or institutional strategy. \item I would recommend employing the final version of the system for user interactions. \item Overall, I rate the proposed system positively. \end{enumerate}
+\begin{enumerate}[label=Q\arabic*:] \item I found the system sufficiently intuitive for practical use. \item I believe the system supports autonomous usage by the user. \item I believe visually impaired users will find the assistance system enjoyable to use. \item I found the proposed system to be highly motivating for users. \item I believe using this system for daily tasks is beneficial. \item I consider the app to be a valuable information resource. \item I found the object search and text reading features to be effective for personal independence. \item I found the prototype to be well-conceived. \item I believe the system's design is appealing to the user. \item I believe the system's features are attractive to prospective users. \item The prototype's features are straightforward and comprehensible enough for widespread use. \item The proposal adequately addresses the need for a support system for visually impaired people. \item I would be interested in utilizing the system in a real-world scenario and implementing it in practice. \item I would like to incorporate the final version of the system into my daily life and routines. \item I would recommend employing the final version of the system for user interactions. \item Overall, I rate the proposed system positively. \end{enumerate}